HanielHernandez/customizable-css-docs/content/docs.md

 # Customizable CSS docs

-This is customizable css official documentation, It will be updated as new version are realesed
+This is customizable css official documentation, It will be updated as new features are created

 ## Installation